Jumperr-labs/jumper-ulogger/samples/nrf52-ble-sample-project/README.md

 - Go to your project's dashboard on https://app-events.jumper.io/ .

 ### Want More?
-Check out our support for [nRF52](https://github.com/Jumperr-labs/jumper-ulogger/tree/master/platforms/nrf52) and the [nrf52-ble-template project](https://github.com/Jumperr-labs/jumper-ulogger/tree/master/samples/nrf52-ble-template) to implement this on your own project.
+Check out our support for [nRF52](https://github.com/Jumperr-labs/jumper-ulogger/tree/master/platforms/nrf52) and the [nrf52-ble-template project](https://github.com/Jumperr-labs/jumper-ulogger/tree/master/samples/nrf52-ble-template-sdk13) to integrate this for your own project.

 We are happy to help!
 Feel free to contact us about any issue and give us your feedback at [info@jumper.io](mailto:info@jumper.io)